kardokiyani/kardokiyani/README.md

 My dream is to be a successful Front-End Developer/Back-end Developer and hopfully own my own company one day.

 ## 🔭 My plans:
-My plan right now is to apply for jobs as I finished my frontend study last summer at Noroff and my backend study this summer at Noroff.
+My plan right now is to apply for jobs as I have finished my frontend and backend studies.

 ## 💬 My experience so far:
 - [HTML]()